Lane Thomas Player Props: Nationals vs. Reds

 Lane Thomas At The Plate

-- Thomas has 97 hits and an OBP of .348 to go with a slugging percentage of .506.
-All three of those stats are best among Washington hitters this season.
+- Thomas has 99 hits and an OBP of .349 to go with a slugging percentage of .509.
+All three of those stats are tops among Washington hitters this season.

-- He ranks 11th in batting average, 39th in on base percentage, and 15th in slugging among the qualified hitters in MLB action.
+- Among qualified hitters in MLB, he ranks 11th in batting average, 38th in on-base percentage, and 15th in slugging.

-- Thomas has an RBI in 31 of 82 games this season, with multiple RBI in 11 of them.
-He has also driven home three or more of his team's runs in two contests.
+- In 37.3% of his games this season, Thomas has tallied at least one RBI.
+In 11 of those games (13.3%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.